MicrosoftDocs/common-data-model-and-service/common-data-model/faq.md

 ### How are schemas and other artifacts versioned?

 The standard entity definitions, and the schema format itself, use a major/minor versioning system.
-For standard entities, you can find the version informationhttps://github.com/microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon - and tell them to find the latest Account.* version?-->
+Learn more about [versions](https://github.com/microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon) for standard entities.

 <a name="where-can-i-find-libraries-to-help-read-and-write-common-data-model-metadata"></a>

 ### Where can I find libraries to help read and write Common Data Model metadata?

-You can find sample libraries to read Common Data Model schema documents in [TypeScript](https://github.com/Microsoft/CDM/tree/master/src), and sample libraries in [.NET](https://aka.ms/AA39f6f) and [Python](https://aka.ms/AA39n1b) to read and write model.json files.
+You can find sample libraries to read and write Common Data Model schema documents in [.NET](https://aka.ms/AA39f6f), [Java](https://github.com/microsoft/CDM/tree/master/objectModel/Java), [Python](https://aka.ms/AA39n1b), and [TypeScript](https://github.com/Microsoft/CDM/tree/master/src).

 ## Common Data Service